 My grip wrenched tighter.
 “Mom-”

 “We can talk about this later,” she said with mock pleasantness.
 “You need to rest, and I need to get back to work.
 We’ve made up a bed for you downstairs, and your father is happy for you to use his laptop.
-Anything else you need, just ask.”
-Like it was ever that simple.
+Anything else you need, please ask.”
+Like it was that simple.

 * * * *